Graduate Courses

 HIS 519 / GSS 519 / HOS 519

-This seminar surveys the allied fields of women's history, gender history, and the history of sexuality, situating recent works in the context of canonical texts and longstanding debates in the field.
+This seminar surveys the history of sexuality, situating recent works in the field alongside canonical texts and longstanding debates in the field.
 Please see instructor for a draft of the syllabus.

 Instructors